-The MSc Aeronautical Engineering is delivered in two major blocks to offer an intensive but flexible learning pattern, with two start points each year – February and September.
+The MSc Aeronautical Engineering is delivered in two major blocks to offer an intensive but flexible learning pattern.

 Modules involve lectures, tutorials and practical laboratory work, with continually assessed coursework or a mixture of coursework and exams.

-This Aeronautical Engineering programme is accredited to Chartered Engineer (CEng) status by the Institution of Mechanical Engineers (IMechE) and the Royal Aeronautical Society (RAeS).
+The MSc Aeronautical Engineering course is accredited to Chartered Engineer (CEng) status by the Institution of Mechanical Engineers (IMechE) and the Royal Aeronautical Society (RAeS).
 For more information on the benefits of becoming a Chartered Engineer visit the Engineering Council.

 Our Aerospace Centre includes a BAE Jetstream aircraft, laboratory equipment, a gas turbine engine and maintenance workshop, wind tunnel and a flight simulator, as well as state-of-the-art engineering analysis software

 Dedicated laboratory space for electronic practical tasks, avionics systems, hydraulics and pneumatics are also a key feature of providing a hands-on practical experience for our students.

 A minimum 2:2 Honours degree in aeronautical or aerospace engineering, although other applicants with a relevant engineering degree will be considered.
 The course welcomes international applicants and requires an English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.